mgrady3/pLEASE-legacy/README.md

 * QDarkStyle (a QSS package which sets the overall look and feel of the GUI)

 # Usage:
 Once all the required packages and frameworks are installed either manually or by starting with the Anaconda Python Distribution, the program can be started by executing the file main.py.

-From the command line this si accomplished by executing the command 'python /path/to/main.py'  It my be necessary to instead use the 'pythonw' command: 'pythonw /path/to/main.py'
+From the command line this is accomplished by executing the command 'python /path/to/main.py'  It my be necessary to instead use the 'pythonw' command: 'pythonw /path/to/main.py'